How to borrow and order

 Direct delivery for staff

 Staff at Stockholm University are offered delivery of books to their respective departments, as a complement to borrowing on-site in the library.
-To use the service an active university card and a correct department address are required.
+To use the service an active library account and a correct department address are required.
 Certain material cannot be ordered as direct delivery.
 If the button ”For Direct Delivery” is missing when ordering, this means that this title cannot be sent as a direct delivery.

 When the book is ordered, the loan is registered in your account and sent by internal mail to your mailbox at the specified department address.
 Delivery takes about four working days.
 As a borrower, you are responsible for the book throughout the loan period.